IC 1101: Components and structure

 IC 1101's major axis is oriented in the northeast to southwest direction.
+The major axis is even aligned on the axis by which Abell 2029 accretes from Abell 2033.

-Its components, the spheroid and its intermediate scale are well-aligned, but its halo is twisted from the galaxy's other components.
-Its isophotes are predominantly somewhat boxy, although its ellipticity increases farther and farther away from its center.
-Closer to the core, the ellipticity increases, suggesting a nuclear disc.
-The nuclear component might be due to an unresolved double nucleus, produced by a low intensity Active Galactic Nucleus (AGN) as well as the remnant stellar nuclei of an accreted satellite that had been tidally disrupted by the central Supermassive Black Hole.
-The elliptical galaxies NGC 44386B, NGC 5419, VCC 128 contain two point-sources, producing high ellipticities.
-The NRAO VLA sky-survey detected a radio source near IC 1101, suggesting a possible AGN.
-Another, weaker radio source has also been detected nearby.
-Thus, a double AGN cannot be ruled out.
+Its components such as the core and main body are well-aligned, but the halo is twisted by 20 degrees from the galaxy's other components.
+Its isophotes (The shapes connecting areas with the same surface brightness) are predominantly boxy.
+Closer to the core, IC 1101's isophotes become elongated, suggesting a nuclear disc.
+This feature might be due to an unresolved double nucleus, produced by a low intensity active galactic nucleus (AGN) or a disrupted satellite galaxy disturbed by the central black hole.
+Several elliptical galaxies like NGC 4438-B, NGC 5419, and VCC 128 contain two point-sources, producing high ellipticities.
+The NRAO VLA sky-survey detected a radio source near IC 1101, corroborating a possible AGN.
+Another, weaker radio source has also been detected nearby, opening up the possibility of a double AGN that cannot be ruled out.

-Like most BCGs, IC 1101 has a massive and diffuse stellar halo and has excessive halo light.
-The halo extends throughout a large part of Abell 2029 and can be easily traced out to several hundred kiloparsecs from the galaxy’s center.
-The galaxy's halo, rising ellipticity at larger radii from the center and its intermediate scale profile seem to be the reasons why IC 1101 is classified as a lenticular galaxy In RC3.
+Like most BCGs, IC 1101 has a massive and diffuse stellar halo and has some excessive halo light.
+The halo is twisted by 20 degrees from the main body and core of IC 1101.
+This feature, among others, seems to be the reason why IC 1101 is classified as a lenticular galaxy in RC3.

 Size

 IC 1101 is considered a large galaxy characterized by an extensive, diffuse halo.
+This is the intracluster light, or ICL, free-flying stars that are not bound to any galaxy.
+This ubiquitous mass of stars within galaxy clusters are usually more concentrated around the brightest cluster galaxies, such as IC 1101, however.
+Photometrically, the ICL is indistinguishable from the brightest cluster galaxy, but it can be distinguished kinematically.

+During the early 2000s, weak-lensing estimates for Abell 2029 were taken, indicating the distribution of the mass throughout the cluster and galaxy.

 Defining the size of a galaxy varies according to the method used in the astronomical literature.
 Photographic plates of blue light from the galaxy (sampling stars excluding the diffuse halo) yield an effective radius (the radius within which half the light is emitted) of 65 ± 12 kpc based on an earlier distance measurement.
 The galaxy has a very large halo of much lower intensity "diffuse light" extending to a radius of 600 kpc.
 The authors of the study identifying the halo conclude that IC 1101 is "possibly one of the largest and most luminous galaxies in the universe".
-This view has been stated in several other papers as well, though this figure was based on an earlier assumed distance of 262 Mpc.
+This view has been stated in several other papers as well, but this figure was based on an earlier assumed distance of 262 Mpc.